Eight Vail Valley builders bring Playhouse Project to life to benefit charities

 Snyder said video surveillance of the park has been beefed up, and the Avon Police Department will increase patrols in the area.

-After the exhibit, the playhouses will be auctioned off, both live and online.
+After the exhibit, the playhouses will be auctioned off on line.
 Online bidders will have a buy-it-now option, and live bidders will be encouraged to write large checks for great playhouses — and great causes.

 The goal is to raise $50,000.
 But, Snyder said, the amount she’s hoping for is much more.
 The hoped-for amount could do a lot of good, in the valley and around the world.